Adafruit RGB Matrix HAT RTC for Raspberry Pi

 Product details

 With this HAT for the Raspberry Pi A+/B+, you can easily control all HUB75 RGB LED matrices with 16x32, 32x32, or 32x64 LEDs.
-You can even cascade multiple matrices; the power of the Raspberry Pi is sufficient to control approximately 32x128 LEDs.
+You can even cascade multiple matrices, as the power of the Raspberry Pi is sufficient to control approximately 32x128 LEDs.
 A 5V power supply is required to power the LEDs.
-This is not included in the package along with the LED matrices and the Raspberry Pi and must be ordered separately.
+This, along with the LED matrices and the Raspberry Pi, is not included and must be ordered separately.
 The matrix is delivered as a kit.
-All SMD components are already soldered; only the Pi header, HUB75 connector, and power connector need to be soldered.
-If you prefer not to do this yourself, we can provide the shield pre-assembled for an additional charge.
-A CR1220 coin cell battery is required for the RTC (not included).
-Simple design: just plug it in and run the Python code, protection switch: a 5V power supply can be directly connected to the reverse-polarity protected connector on the HAT, onboard level shifter: converts 3.3V to the required 5V, DS1307 Real Time Clock: so your Pi keeps track of time even when restarted.
+All SMD components are already soldered; only the Pi header, HUB75 connector, and power connection need to be soldered.
+If you prefer not to do this yourself, we can provide the shield pre-assembled for an additional fee.
+A CR1220 coin cell is required for the RTC (not included).
+Simple design: just plug it in and run the Python code, protection switch: A 5V power supply can be directly connected to the reverse-polarity protected connector on the HAT, onboard level shifter: Converts the 3.3V to the required 5V, DS1307 Real Time Clock: Keeps your Pi on time even when it is restarted.

 Key specifications